-the set of allocations that the designer wishes to induce.
+Since Maskin (1977, 1999)'s seminal work, implementation theory has played a central role in developing our understanding of market mechanisms, institutions, and their foundations.
+The theory starts out by specifying a set of agents, a set of states - that pin down agents' preferences over the feasible allocations - and a Social Choice Correspondence (SCC) that specifies, for each state, the set of allocations that the designer wishes to induce.
 While commonly known by the agents, the state of nature is unknown to the designer, and hence in order to choose the allocation the designer must rely on agents' reports.
 The main objective of the theory is to study the conditions under which it is possible to specify a mechanism in which, at every state, the allocations selected by the SCC are sustained as the result of agents' strategic interaction.
 The latter is suitably modeled via game theoretic solution concepts, each giving rise to different notions of implementation.

 In its baseline form, the theory imposes no restriction on the mechanisms that may achieve implementation, nor on the outcomes that may arise from agents' deviations, beyond the fact that they provide the right incentives.
-For instance, a standard argument in the literature is the idea that incentives may sometimes be easily provided by applying a "shoot the deviator" kind of logic.
+2 For instance, a standard argument in the literature is the idea that incentives may sometimes be easily provided by applying a "shoot the deviator" kind of logic.
 In practice, though, the designer does not always have this freedom, or perhaps not independent of the kind, the circumstances, or the number of deviations.
 In some contexts, especially harsh punishments may not be acceptable, and hence certain allocations may be used to incentivize the agents in some states of the world, but not in others; also, depending on the states, the designer himself may be able to commit to certain outcomes of the mechanism, but not to others.
 As we will explain, whenever these considerations are present, the insights we receive from the classical literature that ignores such concerns for deviations are not applicable.
 We provide some examples: